BBC News Russian: Broadcasting

 An article in The Economist suggested that the BBC's desire to continue using local transmitters in Russia may conflict with its neutrality.
 The BBC World Service denied it and said the problems it faced in acquiring carriage on FM in Russia emanated from the growing impact its distinctive programmes were having with audiences rather than weakening the quality of its output.
 They said it was the awkward journalistic questions the BBC had asked that inspired the authorities to bring persistent pressure to bear upon its FM partners to drop its programmes until the threat of losing their licences altogether became too strong.
 In November 2008 the BBC World Service announced a far-reaching strategy rethink, seeing most of the Russian Service's standalone news bulletins end and two blocks of current affairs programming widened.
 The strategy envisioned closure of longer, lighter feature programmes and aggregating some of their elements such as insights on British culture into a new weekend programme.

 The news drew sharp criticism from British experts on Russia who argued that the BBC World Service had weakened its editorial line under pressure from Kremlin and that it lost crucial links with British culture and political thought.

 On 21 April 2009 the BBC Russian Service relaunched their website in a new wider template that corresponded with other language services such as Portuguese, Spanish, Persian, Urdu and Vietnamese.

-In March 2012 the service began its first TV broadcasts with regular transmissions on TV Dozhd – the service was the first to broadcast live TV from the BBC's new building in central London (Broadcasting House).
+In March 2012 the service began its first TV broadcasts with regular transmissions on TV Rain – the service was the first to broadcast live TV from the BBC's new building in central London (Broadcasting House).
 The bulletin is also available via bbcrussian.com.